 To make data-driven decisions, you must know what it is you are trying to accomplish.
 It’s like Genichi Taguchi said, “If you cannot measure, you cannot improve.”
 Having an understanding of what you are trying to achieve and identifying key performance indicators will help you determine what business or marketing activities should be measured, and ultimately, improved.

 Setting up infrastructure, like Google Analytics, is key to data collection.
 After discussing your internal goals and KPIs, you can use Google Analytics to extract the data you want to measure to identify challenges and capitalize on opportunities.
 Keep in mind that one data point does not give you the information you need.
 Instead, you must look at multiple points over time.

 3. Implement a feedback loop

 A feedback loop helps you understand data through qualitative insights.
-They create a dialogue, or feedback, to show you if your marketing efforts are resulting in positive returns, or just making noise.
+It creates a dialogue, or feedback, to show you if your marketing efforts are resulting in positive returns, or just making noise.

 4. Use the data to generate insights

-Just having the data isn’t enough - you must use it to make the data actionable by generating insights or actionable, data-driven findings that can be used to create value for the business.
+Just having data isn’t enough.
+You must make the data actionable by generating insights or data-driven findings that can be used to create value for the business.
 Many companies struggle to organize data in such a way that insights can be found.
 But when data is presented correctly, it creates tremendous value for your business.